-Combining acting with a distinguished career as a singer songwriter, Hugh Dillon earned notoriety as the lead singer in the multi-platinum punk rock band, the Headstones.
-It was early on in the band’s success when Hugh caught the attention of legendary filmmaker Bruce McDonald (Highway 61, Roadkill).
-Bruce cast Hugh in Dance Me Outside in 1994.
-Next came his critically acclaimed lead performance as Joe Dick, in McDonald’s 1996 feature film, Hard Core Logo.
-Quentin Tarantino saw it at the South by Southwest Film Festival in Austin, TX and decided on the spot to distribute the movie through his company Rolling Thunder, bringing international attention to the indie classic and its lead actor.
+Combining acting with a distinguished career as a singer songwriter, Hugh Dillon earned notoriety in his multi-platinum punk rock band.
+It was early in the band’s success when Hugh caught the attention of filmmaker Bruce McDonald, who cast him in the 1996 film Hard Core Logo.
+Quentin Tarantino saw it at South by Southwest, deciding on the spot to distribute the movie through Rolling Thunder.

-Hugh’s ability to capture honest and realistic portrayals of complicated characters has been his calling card.
-In 2007, the Gemini winning actor scored the lead role as Mike Sweeney in the dark and twisted serial Durham County (The Movie Network), which lead to his breakout role as Ed Lane in CBS and CTV’s Flashpoint, which aired its fifth season in late 2012.
+Dillon’s ability to capture honest and realistic portrayals of complicated characters has been his calling card.
+The award-winning actor scored the starring role in the dark and twisted serial Durham County, leading him to his breakout role in CBS/CTV co-production Flashpoint, which aired its fifth season in 2012.